 We all have the responsibility to be the link between the vision of Wells Fargo and our customers.
 This is not the exclusive domain of managers.
 We define leadership as the act of establishing, sharing, and communicating our vision, and as the art of motivating others to understand and embrace our vision.

-Leaders are accountable.
-They share the credit and shoulder the blame.
+Our leaders need to be accountable — to share the credit and shoulder the blame.
 They give others the responsibility and opportunity for success.
 Good leaders inspire teams to have confidence in their leadership; great leaders inspire team members to have confidence in themselves.

 We want all team members to be able to lead themselves, lead the team, and lead the business.

 When a customer needs an answer, we have to be able to respond quickly.
 That’s a competitive advantage.
 Leaders consider themselves equal partners in a team effort to achieve our vision.
 When the team needs help, leaders pitch in just like everyone else.
-Leaders are involved.
-They’re hands-on and available.
-They take personal ownership for a customer’s problem and don’t let go until that problem is solved.
-No one tells them to do it; they just do it.

 The best leaders are the best coaches.
 They don’t rely on authority or force of personality.
 They are confident in the inherent knowledge and talent of every team member.
 They believe our team members have the answer to every problem and see the potential in every opportunity.
 Leaders empower themselves and team members to develop ideas, test them, quantify the results, and then share the good ones with our other businesses and functions.